cjerrington/cjerrington.github.io/src/posts/2023/2023-10-17-implementing-tinacms-with-11ty.md

 ## Conclusion

 I know I previously wrote about [CloudCannon and 11ty](/blog/cloudcannon-eleventy/), but with today's technology there are plenty of great choices.
 CloudCannon is a great choice as well.
 Currently, it is in some infancy and will only get better.
-TinaCMS I have heard of for a while.
+TinaCMS I have heard of for a while, just never had a moment to get it tested and working until now.
 There is some setup needed still, but so far I am enjoying the configuration changes and ability to write in a visual way as well.